AndrewWoodcock/AndrewWoodcock/README.md

 - 👋 Hi, I’m @AndrewWoodcock
 - 👀 I’m interested in bikes
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, exploring pandas, scikit-learn and trying to solve coding problems

 <!---
 AndrewWoodcock/AndrewWoodcock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.